paulh-rnd/TabbedBoxMaker/README.md

                                  Width, for proportional the side of a piece is divided equally into tabs and 'spaces' with the tabs size greater or equal to the Tab Width setting

+* Tab Dimple Height - the height of the dimple to add to the side of each tab, 0 for no dimple

+* Tab Dimple Tip Width - the width of the tip of the dimple; dimples are trapezoid shaped with 45-degree sides; using a dimple tip width of 0 gives a triangular dimple

 * Material Thickness - as it says